truenas/documentation/content/SCALE/SCALETutorials/ConfigReportsScale.md

 Click the <i class="fa fa-backward" aria-hidden="true" title="Backward"></i> to move the graph backward.

 ## Configuring Reporting Exporters
+You can configure TrueNAS to export Netdata information to any time-series database, reporting cloud service or application installed on a server.
+For example, Graphite, Garafana, etc., installed on a server or use their cloud service.

+Creating reporting exporters enables SCALE to send Netdata reporting metrics, formatted as a JSON object, to another reporting entity.

+For more information on exporting Netdata records to other servers or services, refer to the Netdata [exporting reference guide](https://learn.netdata.cloud/docs/exporting/exporting-reference).

+[Graphite](https://graphiteapp.org/) is a monitoring tool available as an application you can deploy on a server or use  their cloud service.
+It stores and renders time-series data based on a plaintext database.
+Netdata exports reporting metrics to Graphite in the format *prefix*.*hostname*.*chart*.*dimension*.
+For additional information, see the Netdata [Graphite exporting guide](https://learn.netdata.cloud/docs/exporting/graphite).

+### Adding a Reporting Exporter
+To configure a reporting exporter in SCALE, you need the:

+* IP address of the reporting service or server.
+  If using another TrueNAS system with a reporting application, this is the IP address of the TrueNAS running the application.
+* Port number the reporting service listens on.
+  If using another TrueNAS system with a reporting application, this is the port number the TrueNAS system listens on (port:80)

+For more information on reporting exporter settings, see the [Add Reporting Exporter]({{< relref "ReportingScreensSCALE.md #add-reporting-exporter" >}}) section of the Reporting Screens article.

-Click **Exporters** to open the [**Reporting Exporters**]({{< relref "ReportingScreensSCALE.md #reporting-exporters-screen" >}}) screen.
+Go to **Reporting**, click on **Exporters** to open the **Reporting Exporters** screen.
-The **Reporting Exporters** screen displays any configured third party reporting exports on the system.
+Any reporting exporters configured on the system display on the **Reporting Exporters** screen.

 {{< trueimage src="/images/SCALE/Reporting/ReportingExportersScreen.png" alt="Reporting Exporters Screen" id="Reporting Exporters Screen" >}}

-Exporting enables TrueNAS SCALE to send Netdata reporting metrics to another time-series database.
-For more information, see the Netdata [exporting reference guide](https://learn.netdata.cloud/docs/exporting/exporting-reference).

-Click **Add** to open the **Add Reporting Exporter** screen and configure a third party reporting integration.
+Click **Add** to open the **Add Reporting Exporter** screen to configure a third party reporting integration.

 {{< trueimage src="/images/SCALE/Reporting/AddReportingExporter.png" alt="Add Reporting Exporter" id="Add Reporting Exporter" >}}

 Enter a unique name for the exporter configuration in **Name**.
 If configuring multiple exporter instances, give each a distinct name.

-Select the target database from **Type**.
+Select the report object format from **Type**.
+At present, only **GRAPHITE** is available.
-Graphite is the only current supported option.
-Additional settings fields automatically populate to configure the selected exporter type.
+The screen shows the exporter configuration fields.

+{{< trueimage src="/images/SCALE/Reporting/AddReportingExporterGraphite.png" alt="Graphite Exporter Settings" id="Graphite Exporter Settings" >}}

 Select **Enable** to send reporting metrics to the configured exporter instance.
-Leave the checkbox cleared to disable the exporter without removing configuration.
+Clearing the checkmark disables the exporter without removing configuration.

-### Configuring Graphite Exporting

-[Graphite](https://graphiteapp.org/) is a monitoring tool that stores and renders time-series data based on a plaintext database.
-Netdata exports reporting metrics to Graphite in the format *prefix*.*hostname*.*chart*.*dimension*.

-To send reporting data to Graphite, select **GRAPHITE** in **Type**.

-{{< trueimage src="/images/SCALE/Reporting/AddReportingExporterGraphite.png" alt="Graphite Settings" id="Graphite Settings" >}}

-Enter the IP address of the Graphite server in **Destination Ip**.
+Enter the IP address for the data collection server or cloud service.

-Enter the port number the Graphite server monitors in **Destination Port**.
+Enter the port number the report collecting server, etc. listens on.

+Enter the file hierarchy structure, or where in the collecting server, etc. to send the data.
+First enter the top-level in **Prefix** and then the data collection folder in the **Namespace** field.
+For example, entering *DF* in **Prefix** and *test* in **Namespace** creates two folders in Graphite with *DF* as the parent to *Test*.

 You can accept the defaults for all other settings, or enter configuration settings to match your use case.

-See "Graphite Settings" in [Add Reporting Exporter]({{< relref "ReportingScreensSCALE.md #add-reporting-exporter" >}}) for default values.
-For additional information, see the Netdata [Graphite exporting guide](https://learn.netdata.cloud/docs/exporting/graphite).
+Click **Save**.

+To view the Graphite web UI, enter the *IPaddress:Port#* of the system hosting the application.

+{{< trueimage src="/images/SCALE/Reporting/GraphiteWebUIForReportingExporter.png" alt="Graphite Web UI" id="Graphite Web UI" >}}

+SCALE can now export the data records as Graphite-formatted JSON objects to the other report collection and processing application, service, or servers.

+SCALE also populates the exporter screen with default settings.
+To view these settings, click **Edit** on the row for the exporter.